zizou-crypto/Supply-chain-management/README.md

 - The total production from the supply chain management was 57,000 with a 2.28% increase driven by reduced defects.
 - the total product sold was 46,000 units with a 2.28% increase driven by reduced defects.
 - the total lead time was 1477 with a 2.28% increase driven by reduced defects.

+New measures for some metrics were created as well for the percentage, total production, and product sold as well.
+Parameter were as well created for easy interaction.

 ## Analysis

 ### Overview Dashboard